-Onset of confusion and agitation that affects people with dementia.
+An onset of confusion and agitation that affects people with dementia

 5. What is insomnia?

-It is the inability to fall asleep or remain asleep.
+A disorder characterized by the inability to fall asleep or remain asleep

 9. What is narcolepsy?

-A disorder of excessive daytime sleepiness caused by lack of chemical hypocretin in CNS that regulate sleep.
+A disorder of excessive daytime sleepiness caused by lack of the chemical hypocretin in the CNS, which regulates sleep

 10. What is sleep apnea?